liuminhaw/renderer/README.md

       how to determine loading idle and return, valid input: networkIdle, InteractiveTime (default "networkIdle") -imageLoad
-      indicate if load image when rendering -skipFrameCount int
+      indicate if load image when rendering
+  -sandbox
+      indicate if using sandbox for isolating browser process (default true) -skipFrameCount int
       skip first n frames with same id as init frame, only valid with idleType=networkIdle -timeout int